darash-desai/evolver/README.md

 ## `trigger.trigger.value`

 Defines the nominal value for a plateau in units relevant for the trigger property.
+If this property is omitted, the plateau is condition is based on the time averaged value over the specified duration.

 ## `trigger.trigger.tolerance`